-- The error "Chaquopy cannot compile native code" - A reference to downloading a .tar.gz version of the package - A reference to Building wheels for collected packages: cpackage>
+- The error "Chaquopy cannot compile native code" - A reference to downloading a .tar.gz version of the package

 It is usually possible to compile any binary package wheels for Android, depending on the requirements of the package itself.
 If the package has a dependency on other binary libraries (e.g., something like libjpeg that isn't written in Python), those libraries will need to be compiled for Android as well.
 However, if the library requires build tools that don't support Android, such as a compiler that can't target Android, or a PEP517 build system that doesn't support cross-compilation, it may not be possible to build an Android wheel.